pmcgoohan/targeting-zero-mev/content-layer.md

 #### Interoperability

 The protocol does not change whether we are creating content for an eth2 validator, a rollup sequencer, eth1 miner or any other Ethereum structural layer.
-A single content consensus implementation can be used across all of these networks and more.
+A single content consensus implementation may be used across all of these networks and more.
 Solve it for one and we solve it for all.

+#### Price Discovery

+Inter-market mechanisms like latency arbitrage that are important for price discovery are still permitted.
+MEV as the exploitation of a powerless victim by a privileged actor due to a centralized vulnerability is not.

 #### Philosophy